 Also joining the season 2 cast will be Strike Back actor Yasen Atour, who will portray the witcher Coën.
 A lesser-known witcher hailing from the School of the Griffin, Coën played an important role in Ciri’s formative years in The Witcher novels.

-The COVID-19 Coronavirus pandemic is taking a toll on Hollywood, prompting numerous production delays and forcing studios to postpone premieres.
-The Witcher is no exception, as Netflix reportedly halted production on season 2 of the series in mid-March due to the outbreak.
+In the U.K., Arborfield/Longcross Studios opened for business during the late summer after being among the first U.K. studios to close due to the coronavirus pandemic.
+The COVID-19 coronavirus pandemic took a toll on Hollywood, prompting numerous production delays and forcing studios to postpone premieres.
+The Witcher was no exception, as Netflix reportedly halted production on season 2 of the series in mid-March due to the outbreak.

-The decision is noteworthy for making The Witcher the first major TV show produced in the U.K. to have production stalled due to the pandemic.
+The decision was particularly noteworthy for making The Witcher the first major TV show produced in the U.K. to have production stalled due to the pandemic.

 A month before The Witcher premiered on Netflix, the series was renewed for a second season on the streaming service.